Keitha Dickerson

 Bio

-Keitha Dickerson was named head women's basketball coach at Dallas College Mountain View in 2019, marking her return to the Lions women's basketball program.
+Keitha Dickerson was named head women's basketball coach at Dallas College Mountain View in 2019 in her return to the Lions' women's basketball program.

 She was an assistant women's coach at the University of Texas at San Antonio in 2002 when the Roadrunners went 18-11.
 Dickerson coached one season as an assistant at the University of Texas at El Paso in 2001-02.